zeptabot/workshop/real-estate/README.md

 ## 🔍 What the Script Does

-1. Recursively traverses a directory to locate JSON files
+1. Fetch the remote JSON file
-2. Each file contains real estate listings with:
+2. Loaded file contains real estate listings with:
    - price
    - zone
    - nr of rooms
+   - surface
+   - nr of bathrooms
 3. Computes the average property price grouped by roomsNo
 4. Saves the summarized result to the output folder